cmsg-icl/crystal_shape_control/general_job_submitter_ICHPC/README.md

 These 3 keywords require 3 separate tables of mandatory input files, optional input files and output files.
 'SAVED' specifies the desired name in `${HOME}` directory, while 'TEMPORARY' specifies the desired name in `${EPHEMERAL}` directory.
 'DEFINITION' will not be scanned, which is used as a comment / reminder.

 In practice, `run_exec` and `post_proc` scan all the formats listed and moves all the matching files forward and backward.
 Missing any file in 'PRE_CALC' table immediately leads to the interruption of calculation, while missing files listed in 'FILE_EXT' does not stop the job.
-The result of every scan is printed in '.o\[jobid\]' file.
+The result of every scan is printed in '.o\[pbsjobid\]' file.

 The naming scheme of input files are recommended to follow certain rules.
 Meanwhile, to ensure the generality, some extra rules have to be set for codes extremely flexible to input formats when performing simulations (usually MD codes, especially LAMMPS, which might be a tradition different from the DFT community).
 To achieve this, a 'pseudo' regular expression is used.
 Keywords are listed below: